TABLE OF CONTENT

 - Sexual offences

-- Psychological trauma from threats
+- Trauma from threats

-The crime has to have taken place in
+The crime has to have taken place in:

 - England